KCoterwas/Fox-Hunt/README.md

 Turn into a fox and fail school - happens if accepts drink from Michaela.
 No time to do homework at night and fail all classes.
 Can happen after frat house scene and club scene.

 Return Michaela to home planet - happens if trap in her dorm room after discovery of her powers.
-Can happen after traveling to all locations.
+Can happen after travelling to all locations.

 Join Michaela and gain powers - happens if Player shakes hands in agreement to join her.
 Can happen after visiting all locations.